theatre-js/theatre/README.md

 # Theatre.js

-This is the repo for the Theatre.js app.
-It contains the Launcher Backend, Launcher Frontend, and Theatre.js Studio.
+This is the repo for the Theatre.js library.

 ### Aliases

 We'll have very few aliases in this project.
 All you need to remember are:

 * `$src` points to `app/src`
-* `$lb` points to 'app/src/lb'
-* `$lf` points to 'app/src/lf'
 * `$shared` points to 'app/src/shared'
 * `$root` points to 'app/'